morphy2k/broadcast-notification-system/README.md

 1. Download and install the current [NodeJS](https://nodejs.org) version
 2. [Download](https://github.com/Morphy2k/broadcast-notification-system/releases/latest) and extract or clone the repo
-3. Open the bash or command prompt and switch to BNS directory
+3. Open the bash or command prompt and switch to BNS directory *(as admin on Windows)*

 Install it with
 ```bash